 DESCRIPTION

+Blunderbuss, Long Muzzle A heavy and powerful firearm favored by richer dwarves, the long muzzle blunderbuss is a heavy hitter with great history on the battlefield and a revered position in a dwarven household.

-Blunderbuss A larger, heavier, and easier-to-use boomstick, the blunderbuss can be altered to shoot a cone of bullets in a 15-foot cone, dealing 2d8 damage, with an Agility save to half.
-As Blunderbusses do not require attack rolls (though still requiring an attack action), they do not require proficiency to use, and can be used while adjacent to an enemy without penalty.
-Proficiency in firearms increases the DC to resist, however (same DC as normal for an engineered device).
+Blunderbuss, Scattershot An easier-to-use blunderbuss, the scattershot blunderbuss can be altered to shoot a cone of bullets in a 15-foot cone, dealing 2d8 damage, with an Agility save to half.
+As scattershot blunderbusses do not require attack rolls, they do not require proficiency to use, and can be used while adjacent to an enemy without penalty.

 Boomstick Known as a favored dwarven weapon, boomsticks are intricately designed with special markings to denote the company, issue date, and a small piece of war advice in dwarven.

-Crossbow, Auto.
-This crossbow acts as a heavy crossbow that deals 1d10 piercing damage.
+Crossbow, Auto This crossbow acts as a heavy crossbow that deals 1d10 piercing damage.
 This does not have the loading quality.

-Crossbow, Air.
-This crossbow acts as a light crossbow that deals 1d8 piercing damage.
+Crossbow, Air This crossbow acts as a light crossbow that deals 1d8 piercing damage.
 It is silent when shot.

 Gun, Machine This gun deals 3d8 piercing damage to any number of creatures standing in a 5-foot wide line 30 feet away.
 This requires an Agility save to half damage.
 Machine guns do not require training to use.

-Longrifle.
-Favored of the iconic dwarven sniper, longrifles have great range, great damage, and great practical use.
+Longrifle Favored of the iconic dwarven sniper, longrifles have great range, great damage, and great practical use.
 They are however expensive, and difficult to deploy ideally.

 Pistol, Flintlock Known as a good backup weapon, the flintlock pistol does not deal a lot of damage compared to its heavier counterparts, but both can be used easily (as they are light weapons).